Towards Understanding Sparse Filtering: A Theoretical Perspective: Theoretical Analysis of Sparse Filtering

 Thus, the optimal solution for the sparse filtering algorithm is to map a set of original representations $\mathbf{X}^{(i)}\in\mathbb{R}^{O}$ onto the orthonormal bases of $\mathbb{R}^{L}$, as the bases $\left\{ \mathbf{e}_{i}\right\} _{i=1}^{L}$ have a minimal $\ell_{1}$-norm in $\mathbb{R}^{L}$ under the constraint of sparse filtering.

-Ideally, through gradient descent, sparse filtering progressively pushes the learned representations $\mathbf{Z}^{(i)}\in\mathbb{R}^{L}$ towards the orthonormal bases of $\mathbb{R}^{L}$.
-This dynamics resembles, in part, the \emph{basis pursuit} algorithm in which original representations $\mathbf{X}^{(i)}$ are ideally mapped to the orthonormal bases of a space defined by a dictionary \citep{Chen2001}.
-However, in general, notice that sparse filtering is not guaranteed to find a solution in which all the original representations $\mathbf{X}^{(i)}$ are mapped onto bases $\left\{ \mathbf{e}_{i}\right\} _{i=1}^{L}$.
-The achievement of such an optimal solution depends on the original data set $\mathsf{X}$, on the dimensionality of the learned space $L$, and on the random initialization of the weight matrix $\mathbf{W}$.
-Gradient descent in a non-convex space may lead sparse filtering to settle into a local minimum, that is sub-optimal solution where the original representations $\mathbf{X}^{(i)}$ are not mapped onto bases but onto $k$-sparse ($k>1$) representations in $\mathbb{R}^{L}$.
+Ideally, through gradient descent, sparse filtering progressively pushes all the learned representations $\mathbf{Z}^{(i)}\in\mathbb{R}^{L}$ towards the orthonormal bases of $\mathbb{R}^{L}$.
+However, in general, notice that sparse filtering is not guaranteed to find an optimal solution and it may settle into a local minimum, where the original representations $\mathbf{X}^{(i)}$ are mapped onto $k$-sparse ($k>1$) representations in $\mathbb{R}^{L}$.
+The quality of the solution depends on the original data set $\mathsf{X}$, on the dimensionality of the learned space $L$, and on the random initialization of the weight matrix $\mathbf{W}$.